Pre-Departure Orientation Adjusting to Your New Environment

 One of the best ways to prepare for your time abroad is to learn about the country where you will be living.
 Research the culture, news, and current events of the country and local area where you will be staying.

 You should also get to know the local cultural norms and attitudes of your overseas location.
 It is critical that you are mindful of gender roles, ethnicity, sexual orientation, race, and different religions within your overseas location, as well as local issues affecting your overseas location and its relationship to the worldwide political environment.
 Every International SOS country guide includes “cultural tips” which are a useful resource for navigating norms of your abroad location.
+You can also find great information and questions to consider through the Penn Abroad Diversity & Identity Abroad resources.

 When you first arrive abroad, you will probably be very excited by your new surroundings as you meet new people and navigate a new city and community.
 It is not uncommon, however, for you to begin to feel upset or uncomfortable in your new and unfamiliar surroundings shortly after arrival.
 This is known as culture shock.
 Many students experience culture shock during their time abroad.